 If the court grants the Writ of Restitution, the sheriff’s department or appropriate law enforcement officer for your county will help you remove the tenant from the premises.

-Related Court Forms
+Related Colorado Court Forms

 - Court Summons: Eviction/Forcible Entry and Detainer (CRCCP Form 1A) – This form is filed in conjunction with the Complaint.
 It lets the tenant know the date of the official hearing in court and provides instructions for them to either deny or comply with the claims made in the Complaint.

 - Affidavit of Service (JDF 98) – This form proves that all necessary documents have been served to the tenant.
 It should be filed with the clerk on the court date or earlier.

-- Motion for Judgment (JDF 104) – The landlord files this form to ask the court to enter a default judgment against the tenant based on the tenant’s failure to respond to the complaint.
+- Motion for Entry of Judgment (JDF 104) – The landlord files this form to ask the court to enter a default judgment against the tenant based on the tenant’s failure to respond to the complaint.

 - Writ of Restitution (JDF 103) – Filed by the landlord to have the local sheriff forcibly remove a tenant if the tenant fails to vacate the premises per the judgment.